 Additional Information on Digestion

-One of the oldest and time tested remedies for treating digestion problems is the consumption of stocks and broths.
-For an article on the many health benefits of stocks and a short how to stock making video, see Traditional Stocks and Soups.
+One of the oldest and time tested remedies for treating digestive problems is the consumption of stocks and broths.
+Check out my in-depth article: Bone Broth – Traditional and Superior Superfood.

 Many people have healed their gut and associated ailments by following the GAPS diet.
 Click here to learn about the GAPS diet.